peto7532159/Fuzzy-Text-International/README.md

 ========================

 This is a watchface for the [Pebble][].
-It is originally based on the [PebbleTextWatch][] by waerewip , which reproduced the look of the Text Watch that comes standard with the Pebble.
+It is originally based on the [PebbleTextWatch][] by Mihai Dumitrache, which reproduced the look of the Text Watch that comes standard with the Pebble.

 [Pebble]: https://getpebble.com/
 [PebbleTextWatch]: https://github.com/wearewip/PebbleTextWatch

-Mattias Backlund created a modified version, [Swedish fuzzy text watch][], that displays fuzzy time.
+Mattias Bäcklund created a modified version, [Swedish fuzzy text watch][], that displays fuzzy time.
 Mattias wanted to combine the elegant layout and animations of the Text Watch with the natural language of the Fuzzy Time watchface, and wanted it in his native